buihdk/ToDoApp/README.md

 Challenges encountered while building the app:
 * Had some issues running the 'app' with other APIs besides API 23 (Update: The issue was generated because of the readItems() statement in onCreate method when the app initially tried to read the list of items in the text file.
 The issue is now fixed with SQLite added)
 * Figuring out how to use Intent and Extras took quite some time
+* Picking the right color combinations that can go well with the background image was hard

 ## License